 Click on Extraction and follow the instructions to extract data in all the studies.

 Note: Median and mean are not interchangeable.
 IQR and range are not interchangeable.
 Standard deviation (SD) and standard error (SE) are not interchangeable!

+It may be helpful to keep study inspector open in another tab with each paper you extract to refer to your previous tagging work.
+So you can find where the actual data was reported for each tag!

+Again, once you have extracted 6 studies, use study inspector to make sure you extracted the specific study mentioned above.
+If so, great!
+If not, extract the data and then check in with us.

 Note: Here is a loom video that should help you extract data.